Giancarlo Giammetti

 Giancarlo Giammetti (born 5 February 1942) is an Italian businessman, known for his professional and personal association with Valentino Garavani.
 He is the founder with Valentino Garavani of the Valentino fashion house.
-He is the Honour President of Valentino.
+He is the Honorary President of Valentino.
 In 2006, he was inducted in the International Best Dressed List Hall of Fame.

 Biography

 Giancarlo Giammetti was born in Rome in 1942.
 He attended liceo classico at the Collegio San Gabriele in Rome and studied at a local faculty of architecture.

 He met Valentino Garavani in 1960, when he was 18 and Valentino 28, and the two created the fashion company Valentino that same year.
 In 1989, he created with Valentino the Valentino Academy, a cultural and art exhibition space located near Valentino's atelier in Rome.
 In 1998, the Valentino brand was sold to the Italian conglomerate Holding di Partecipazioni (HdP) for $300 million, and, in 2002, to the Marzotto group for $210 million.
 Giammetti eventually left the Valentino group in 2007 after its acquisition by British private equity group Permira, as the structure had evolved into a corporate giant and he felt his days were over.
+In 2026, following the death of Valentino Garavani, the New York Times described their collaboration: "If Mr. Garavani aspired to be the king of Roman couture, Mr. Giammetti was his prime minister, protecting and enabling his particular vision of elegance."

 In 2013, Assouline Publishing published Private: Giancarlo Giammetti a collection of photos "culled" from 57,000 personal pictures Giammetti had catalogued over the years.
 A party was hosted in Milan by Italian Vogue editor Franca Sozzani to celebrate the book's release, which was attended by Anna Wintour, Georgia May Jagger, Joan Smalls, Olivia Palermo.

 He and Garavani created the Valentino Garavani Foundation in 2017 to focus on Valentino's archives and philanthropic affairs.
 In 2021, he put up for sale, at Christie's, Jean-Michel Basquiat's In this case (1983) for $50 million, which he had purchased in 2007 from the Gagosian.